webtechnick/CakePHP-Paypal-IPN-Plugin/readme.markdown

 # Install:
 1. Copy plugin into your `app/Plugin/PaypalIpn` directory
-2. Load the plugin in `bootstrat.php`
+2. Load the plugin in `bootstrap.php`

 		CakePlugin::('PaypalIpn');